chzosia/PhylogeneticTree/README.md

 # UPGMA Phylogenetic Tree Builder

 This project allows you to construct a phylogenetic tree using the UPGMA (Unweighted Pair Group Method with Arithmetic Mean) algorithm.
 It can compute distances from a set of DNA sequences or use a precomputed distance matrix.
-The resulting tree is visualized and saved as an image, and results are logged in a text file.
+The resulting tree is visualized, and the analysis is saved in a report.

 ## Features